SamAshenafi/Project-FOX/README.md

 [project]: https://teaching.hkaiser.org/fall2023/csc3380/assignments/project.html

-# Idea
+## Idea
 So here's some topics about for our text-based adventure game to get us started.
-Feel free to answer, add more, or edit them here or on Discord
+Feel free to add more, edit them, or answer them here or on Discord

-## Questions
+### Questions
 - Will it be CLI or GUI?
     - CLI means the user/player can only interact using text
         - pros: simple, easy